 Cons: Disadvantages of Micromanagement

 A lot of materials and resources have been written against micromanagement.
-Some authors in the field of management and leadership have called it a costly approach in leading people.
-Some went as far as calling it a “disease” in an organization or an “adversary” in the workplace.
+Some authors in the field of management and leadership have called it a costly approach to leading people.
+Others have went as far as calling it a “disease” in an organization or an “adversary” in the workplace.

 The effects of this management style on employees have been studied and discussed widely.
 A Harvard Business Review article by Christina Bielazka-DuVernay explained that it can lead employees to think that their leaders do not trust their work or judgment, thus creating hostility and promoting a dysfunctional work environment.